wikimedia/integration-composer/README.md

 deploy Composer on the Wikimedia cluster since:

 1) we can NOT download from third parties
-2) there isno Debian package for Composer
+2) there is no Debian package for Composer (until Debian Stretch, which has 1.2.2)

 ## How to update